dgirones/TSO-Link-Inspector/readme.txt

 = 2.4.0 =
 Recommended.
 AJAX filter/pagination navigation, quality-filter fixes, smoother scroll when opening a post’s links, and cleaner admin header/Screen Options layout.

-= 2.3.8 =
-Recommended.
-Stops a harmless `Table ... already exists` log when the History table is already present.
-Suggest Apply no longer reports “no changes” when the destination is a shorter path on the same host, and no longer rewrites a longer sibling URL that only shares that prefix.

-= 2.3.7 =
-Recommended.
-History tab for URL edits, Continue check / Restart from zero, clearer Edit link checkboxes, and fewer duplicate admin SQL queries.